Mounjaro Weight Loss Injections

 Is weight regain inevitable after stopping the Mounjaro weight loss injection?

 Not necessarily.
 Although the SURMOUNT-4 data shows a strong trend toward weight regain, this does not mean every patient will regain the same amount.
 Some participants maintained part of their weight loss through structured lifestyle changes, including calorie control and regular physical activity.
 In addition, researchers highlighted limitations such as incomplete tracking of diet and exercise habits and the fact the trial was industry funded, meaning further independent research is needed.
-This counter-argument supports the view that combining Mounjaro weight loss injections with long-term behaviour change may improve weight maintenance outcomes after stopping the medication.

 Which Mounjaro dose strengths are available?